Information for Supervisors About the Furlough and Pay Reduction Program

 About the Furlough or Pay Reduction Program

-- Faculty and P&A employees, who are paid a salary, will receive pay reductions.
-They will also receive a bank of paid time off, corresponding to their pay reduction, which they have the option of taking.
+- Faculty and P&A employees, who are paid a salary, receive pay reductions.
+They also receive a bank of paid time off, corresponding to their pay reduction, which they have the option of taking.

 In each case, the furloughs or pay reductions will be based on the employee’s salary, weighted toward those at higher income levels.

-For Supervisors of Labor Represented and Civil Service Employees
+For Supervisors of Labor-Represented and Civil Service Employees

 - Employees may take paid leave (vacation, compensatory time, or personal holiday) before using all their furlough hours only after all furlough hours have been scheduled.